Alleged shooter charged with attempted murder, assault - Albert Lea Tribune

 Court documents state officers attempted to evacuate the building as Weiland continued firing at officers and residents out the window.
 Most of the residents were removed to safety.

 Three separate SWAT teams were engaged in the standoff and at one point tried to subdue Weiland with tear gas.
-At that point, Walker said Weiland reportedly became angry and fired shots through his apartment door into the hallway where he expected officers to have been assembling to breach the door.

-Walker said Weiland suffered an injury to his forehead, though it was not yet clear whether that was from himself or others.
-The attorney said the injury happened while Weiland was still alone in the apartment.
-After that he ultimately surrendered to law enforcement in the building.
+Walker said Weiland reportedly became angry and fired shots through his apartment door into the hallway where he expected officers to have been assembling to breach the door.
+He suffered an injury to his forehead, though it was not yet clear whether that was from himself or others, Walker said, noting that the injury happened while Weiland was still alone in the apartment.
+After that, he ultimately surrendered to law enforcement in the building.

 Weiland was taken to St. Marys Hospital in Rochester and released Sunday night to the Freeborn County jail.